Bellagio The Italian Lakes, Italy Travel Guide

 Expand your cultural exploration beyond Bellagio with enriching day trips to historical sites and quaint villages.

-A UNESCO World Heritage site positioned on the western shore of Lake Como, near Lenno.
+A UNESCO World Heritage site positioned on the occidental shore of Lake Como, near Lenno.
 This pilgrimage route features 14 Baroque chapels, each containing elaborate statues and frescoes, leading up a hillside to a sanctuary.

 Bellagio may serve as a starting point for longer explorations, combining your lake experience with other iconic Italian or Swiss destinations.